1e37/devcontainer/readme.md

 - **[rpmbuild -ba devpod.spec]**

-After Devpod is up and running, check if the enviroment variable in ~/.bashrc exists : "export PATH=$PATH:/usr/sbin/devpod-cli"
+After Devpod is up and running, check if the enviroment variable in ~/.bashrc exists : - **["export PATH=$PATH:/usr/sbin/devpod-cli"]**

-Now its time install the VsCodium extension "3timeslazy.vscodium-devpodcontainers"
+Now its time install the VSCodium extension "3timeslazy.vscodium-devpodcontainers"

-After Installing you can start VsCodium from the DevContainer folder and the plugin will create a new container. our current local workdir is also the remote dir. enjoy :)
+After installing, you can start VSCodium from the DevContainer folder and the plugin will create a new docker/podman container.
+Our current local workdir is also the remote dir.
+Enjoy! :)